lanceman2/quickstream/README.md

 it that I know about.
 It's complex code, so I know there will be bugs found when this code hits the wild.
 I intend to make quickstream a [robust](http://www.linfo.org/robust.html) framework.
-There are lots of obvious features missing, I consider there to be enough functionality to bring it to this alpha state.
+There are lots of obvious features missing.
+I consider there to be enough functionality to bring it to this alpha state.
 It already does plenty of things that no other software can do.

 Being [free software](https://www.fsf.org/about/what-is-free-software)
-quickstream is making this alpha released software available here; and obviously the idea of alpha/beta and so on will in time depend on git tags, and will blur into a spectrum of tagged releases.
-But, since no one but me has seen it yet, except me, we can clearly call it alpha.
+quickstream is making this alpha released software available here; and obviously the idea of alpha/beta and so on will be replaced by git tagged releases.
+I guess that means first git tag will mark a beta release.

 ### Stability

-Being in currently in alpha, things can change.
+Being currently in alpha, things can change.
 If you don't like the name of a function in the API, than now it the time to act.
-I'm not into making a lot of branches, but I encourage debate that make the code better.
+I'm not into making a lot of branches, but I encourage debate that makes the code better.

 ### Dependencies